shaloo/docs.arcana/docs/state-of-the-arcana-auth.md

 !!! tip "Updating default pre-configured list"

     To include a new EVM-compatible chain in {{config.extra.arcana.product_name}}'s default pre-configured list, {{config.extra.arcana.company_name}} collaborates strategically with the chain's team/community.
 While we can add any such chain, our approach aims to increase the {{config.extra.arcana.product_name}} adoption and maximize our reach and engagement within the chain's development community.

-#### Gasless Networks

-Web3 app developers can set up gas tanks using the {{config.extra.arcana.dashboard_name}} and enable [[concept-gasless-transactions|gasless transactions in the app]] for one or more of the [supported chains](https://docs.biconomy.io/supportedchains/) in case of apps using the {{config.extra.arcana.wallet_name}}.

-{{config.extra.arcana.product_name}} gasless feature is powered by the Biconomy Gasless SDK.

-For more details, see [[configure-gasless|how to configure gasless transactions]]

-In addition to the {{config.extra.arcana.sdk_name}} built-in gasless feature, the {{config.extra.arcana.gasless_sdk_name}} is also available for use in third-party wallet apps.
-This standalone SDK allows gasless transactions in apps that do not need social login and the {{config.extra.arcana.wallet_name}} or multi-wallet apps that use third-party browser-based wallets such as MetaMask besides the {{config.extra.arcana.wallet_name}}.

-## {{config.extra.arcana.dashboard_name}}

-### Login Options

-The Web3 app developers can log into the [{{config.extra.arcana.dashboard_name}}]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md) via one of these social providers or use passwordless login:

-{% include "./text-snippets/db_supported_oauth.md" %}

-### Supported Browsers
+### {{config.extra.arcana.gasless_sdk_name}}

-The {{config.extra.arcana.dashboard_name}} can be accessed using one of the supported browsers:

-{% include "./text-snippets/supported_browsers.md" %}
+ The {{config.extra.arcana.company_name}} SDKs are powered by Biconomy support the same blockchain networks as Biconomy.
+See {% include "./text-snippets/biconomy/gasless_supported_networks.md" %} for details.
+Note that these networks may be a subset of the ones supported by the {{config.extra.arcana.wallet_name}} and the {{config.extra.arcana.sdk_name}}.